dandavison/delta/manual/src/full---help-output.md

 Arguments:
   [MINUS_FILE]
-          First file to be compared when delta is being used in diff mode
+          First file to be compared when delta is being used to diff two files.

           `delta file1 file2` is equivalent to `diff -u file1 file2 | delta`.

   [PLUS_FILE]
-          Second file to be compared when delta is being used in diff mode
+          Second file to be compared when delta is being used to diff two files

 Options:
       --blame-code-style <STYLE>